Victoria Gardens remains committed to the fundamental IPAC principles. Read More

 Meals, snacks and fluids are provided by the dietary department.
 There is a 3-week rotation for the menu.

 Click here for the current menu.
-Spring / Summer menu
+Spring & Summer menu (Week 1).
+Spring & Summer menu (week 2).
+Spring & Summer Menu (week 3)

 To comply with the new Fixing Long Term Care Act (2021), our disclosure policy can be found here: Disclosure Policy